 At the heart of the Bank is its shareholders, which provide guidance and expect full implementation of the Bank's mandate.
 The partnership which the Bank has established with business sponsors and co-investors is another core element of the Bank's operations.
 The interaction with other stakeholders, given their divergent interests, their large number and their global spread, must be looser and incorporated, for practical reasons, into the notion of the Bank's willingness to listen.
-This will be the basis, when required, for consultations with NGOs and the wider public.
+This will be the basis, when required, for consultations.